Juan-Jones/blogsphere/content/blog/how-to-make-money-on-fiverr.md

 draft: false
 ---

 A majority of Fiverr’s independent contractors follow the same blueprint.
 However, truly mastering the art of freelancing on this platform requires thinking outside the box and embracing unconventional strategies.
-Therefore, in this post we will cover _How to Make Money on Fiverr_ for freelancers to consider.
+Therefore, in this post we will cover _how to make money on Fiverr_ for freelancers to consider.

 {{< toc >}}